 Svalbard is an extreme place on Earth.
 In the winter snow and darkness falls upon the land, giving in to the midnight sun and a very short period of colours in the summer months.

-There are not many places on Earth where you get to stand on solid ground closer to the North Pole than this.
-The Svalbard Archipelago is only beaten by Canada’s Ellesmere Island, Greenland and the Russian archipelagos of Franz Josef Land and Severnaya Zemlya, both uninhabited.
+There are not many places on Earth where you get to stand on solid ground closer to the North Pole than here.
+The Svalbard Archipelago is only beaten by Canada’s Ellesmere Island, Greenland and the Russian archipelagos of Franz Josef Land and Severnaya Zemlya, both more or less uninhabited.

 At 79 degrees north, the town of Ny-Ålesund also boasts being the northernmost permanently inhabited place on Earth.